 Foundational Vinyasa Teacher Training - 200 hours, Full- Time

-This is the second of a five part series - read on and stay tuned for reflections on Week 3!
+This is the fourth of a five part series - read on and stay tuned for post-training reflections!

 Week 4: The End Of The Beginning

 And just like that, it’s all over.
 Who would have thought 200 hours could go so quickly, and also be so eye-opening, maybe even life-changing?

 To say I'm still riding the high of teaching my first yoga class would be an understatement.
 We spent the last 3 days of our training teaching our assessment classes (and partaking and observing when we weren't teaching).
 I was scheduled to teach on the last day, and while that meant extra time to practice and listen to the feedback everyone was receiving, it also gave the nerves plenty of time to build.
 On Friday I felt fine.
 Saturday morning I started to get a little nervy, but still mostly excited.
 Saturday afternoon I was terrified and on Saturday night I burst into tears, convinced that I couldn't do this thing anymore.
 Nope, too hard, not for me.
 But of course, I did do it.